Australian Standard Classification of Cultural and Ethnic Groups (ASCCEG)

 • Geographic proximity of cultural and ethnic groups.
 It is the geographic area of the world in which a cultural or ethnic group first became, or was first recognised as, a distinct entity.

 • Similar social and cultural characteristics.
-These include the characteristics described in the 'Overview, Ethnicity'.
-The primary characteristics of similarity used to form and aggregate cultural and ethnic groups are language spoken and religion practised.
+These include the characteristics described in the Ethnicity section of the Overview.
+The primary characteristics of similarity used to form and aggregate Cultural and ethnic groups are language spoken and religion practised.
 Other characteristics considered are family and social customs, national identities, and historical links.
 Characteristics such as food, music and art traditions also serve as indicators of cultural and social similarity.

 The classification criteria have been applied to aggregate: